yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 /usr/sbin/logrotate /etc/logrotate.conf
 {% endhighlight %}

-Test your setup:

-`cat /var/lib/logrotate/status`

-You should see information about what logs got rotated and when.
+By running `cat /var/lib/logrotate/status` you can see information about what logs got rotated and when.

 Good day!